degville/podcast_builder/README.md

 If you want to run these scripts:

-1. You'll also need an `audio` folder containing an `lv_s01e01*.wav` audio file with a filename that matches the episode and series in the podcast.yaml file
+1. You'll also need an `audio` folder containing an `lv_s01e01.wav` audio file with a filename that matches the episode and series in `podcast.yaml`.

 1. An images folder containing `podcast_image.png` to use as an embedded thumbnail in the transcoded audio files.

-Then run the scripts in the above order.
+The scripts should be run in the above order.